startling/sixteen/readme.markdown

 ## an assembler!

-> This is broken right now, too.
+> This seems to work right now, but not tested thoroughly.

 run it like this: